 Excited?
 We bet you are.
 So let’s see how you can start understanding the process of how to plant potatoes.

-* So what is the first step in learning how to plant potatoes?
+So what is the first step in learning how to plant potatoes?

 Just make sure that you get those seeds in the ground in the early spring since that would be a very ideal season for them to grow.

-* Speaking of seeds, where do you get them?
+Speaking of seeds, where do you get them?

-Those potatoes being sold in supermarket, though, may not be a good fit for planting since these are usually treated with certain chemicals that may inhibit its growth.
+Those potatoes being sold in supermarkets, though, may not be a good fit for planting since these are usually treated with certain chemicals that may inhibit their growth.

-* What is the recommended planting time for your potatoes?
+What is the recommended planting time for your potatoes?

-To determine your planting time for the climate you have, be sure to take note of the last local freeze date which is at twenty eight (28) degrees Fahrenheit or even lower.
+To determine your planting time for the climate you have, be sure to take note of the last local freeze date which is at twenty-eight 28 degrees Fahrenheit or even lower.

-* What do you need to remember?
+What do you need to remember?